elephantscale/es-training-new/digital-transformation/06-Blockchain.md

   - Institutions, banks, individuals, companies, etc

 * The nodes are all "voting" members of that Blockchain
-  - They collectively decide to allow new transactions to be added to the ledger
+  - They collectively decide whether or not to allow new transactions to be added to the ledger

 Notes: